sagaofpls/sagaofpls.github.io/chapters/chapter-04-timeline.md

 The mid-1970s is a time of extensive work and refinement.
 Seeing and seizing the opportunity to develop his own modeling approach, Wold's team, this time at the University of Gothenburg, refined and polished different versions of a general methodology for estimating path models with observed and unobserved variables.
 Throughout the 1970s, Herman Wold led the development of an alternative methodology to estimate path models by applying iterative algorithms of least squares regressions.
 In first place there is the extension of the algorithms from handling two blocks (2 latent variables) to handling three blocks (3 latent variables); secondly there is the extension of handling one between-block relation to more than one between-block relation (Wold1974, Wold1975a, Wold1975b).

-It is also during this second half of the 1970s when Herman Wold introduces the fanciful notion of "Soft Modeling," which he will adopt later as the insignia to wrap his model-building framework via PLS approach.
+It is also during this second half of the 1970s when Herman Wold introduces the fanciful notion of "Soft Modeling," which he will adopt later as the insignia to wrap his model-building framework via the PLS approach.
 To the best of my knowledge, the first time that Wold publishes a paper mentioning the term "soft modeling" is in _"Soft Modelling by Latent Variables: The Non-Linear Iterative Partial Least Squares (NIPALS) Approach"_ [@Wold1975a].

 > The NIPALS approach is applied to the 'soft' type of model that has come to the fore in sociology and other social sciences in the last five or ten years, namely path models that involve latent variables which serve as proxies for blocks of indirectly observed variables.